hknutzen/Netspoc/outline.markdown

     topology is traversed again, adding the associated rule information to every managed router on the found paths.

+### 5. Generating output

+Finally, pass 1 output is generated and printed to a directory specified by the user.

 * **Print config template and rules file** `print_code` For every managed router, collected information is used to generate the config template file containing routing information,